gorgeousbubble/Satellite/comp/README.md

 The Compress package function interfaces description.

 ## Introduction
-Unpack package is a functional package.
-It can decrypt files or data.
+Compress package is a functional package.
+It can compress files to an archive.
 Related algorithms are mainly from the Go package.
+Now support tar, tar.gz, zip, etc.